 The increasing incidence of microbial infections worldwide is being compounded by the rapid evolution of drug-resistant variants and opportunistic infections by other organisms.
 The Medical Microbiology course content reflects the increasing importance of genomics and molecular techniques in both diagnostics and the study of pathogenesis.

-In response to a high level of student interest in viral infections, LSHTM has decided to offer the opportunity for students who focus on viruses in their module and project choices to be awarded an MSc degree in Medical Microbiology (Virology).
+In response to a high level of student interest in viral infections, the School has decided to offer the opportunity for students who focus on viruses in their module and project choices to be awarded a Master's degree in Medical Microbiology (Virology).

 This choice will depend on the module selection of the individual student in Terms 2 and 3 and choice of project.
 Graduates from this course move into global health careers related to medical microbiology in research or medical establishments and the pharmaceutical industry.